Compare payment processors and secure the lowest credit card processing fees for your business

-In reality, you are unlikely to deal directly with an acquirer and will use a Merchant Service Provider (also known as MSPs, ISOs or Independent Sales Organisations) that recruit merchants on behalf of an acquiring bank and takes a % of the merchant transaction fees as payment for their sales and customer service work.
+In reality, you are unlikely to deal directly with an acquirer and will use an ISO that recruit merchants on behalf of an acquiring bank and takes a % of the merchant transaction fees as payment for their sales and customer service work.

 Questions to ask include:

 Acquiring banks and issuing banks operate at different stages of the payments process.
 A merchant acquirer processes debit and credit card transactions on behalf of a seller, while an issuing bank issues cards to consumers and approves payments from the card accounts.

 An acquiring bank is therefore like a middleman for the merchant, whereas an issuing bank provides services for the customers.